zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the MySQL protocol.

-   :c: The connection.
+   :param c: The connection.

-   :username: The username supplied by the client
+   :param username: The username supplied by the client

    .. zeek:see:: mysql_command_request mysql_error mysql_ok mysql_server_version